gekatateam/neptunus/plugins/inputs/grpc/README.md

       # limit on the number of concurrent streams to each ServerTransport
       max_concurrent_streams = 5

-      # keepalive options
+      # server keepalive options
       # see more in https://pkg.go.dev/google.golang.org/grpc/keepalive#ServerParameters
-      max_connection_idle = "0s" # zero if for infinity
+      max_connection_idle = "0s" # zero is for infinity
       max_connection_age = "0s"
       max_connection_grace = "0s"
       inactive_transport_ping = "2h"
       inactive_transport_age = "20s"

-  # a "label name -> header" map
+    # a "label name -> metadata" map
     # if request metadata exists, it will be saved as configured label
     # used in SendOne and SendBulk procedures only
     [inputs.grpc.labelmetadata]
         agent = "user-agent"

     [inputs.grpc.parser]
         type = "json"
 ```